May 27, 2025

 Whether you need AIS (Automatic Identification System) depends on the size and type of your vessel, and whether you are sailing on an international voyage.
 AIS is a system that allows ships to transmit their location and other information to other vessels, and to coast guard services, to help improve navigation and prevent collisions.

-• Commercial vessels: Large commercial vessels (over 300 gross tons on international voyages, or 500 gross tons on non-international voyages) are required to have AIS, according to the International Maritime Organization (IMO).
+- Commercial vessels: Large commercial vessels (over 300 gross tonnes on international voyages, or 500 gross tonnes on non-international voyages) are required to have AIS, according to the International Maritime Organization (IMO).